ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

     - Indicate a field's name by using the syntax `Field name="fieldname"`, where *fieldname* is the column name in the .csv file.
     - Indicate whether a field contains unique values by using the syntax `unique="true"` or `unique="false"`.
 (Social Security numbers, Employee ID numbers, drivers license numbers, etc. are unique, but dates of birth, first names, last names, etc. are not.)
     - Indicate whether a column should be searchable by using the syntax `searchable="true"` or `searchable="false"`.
 (A value of *true* indicates it should be searchable).
-No more than five of the 32 fields per database should be searchable.
+No more than five fields per database should be searchable.

     As an example, the following .xml file defines the schema for our example *SampleDataStore* database.
 Here, we specified three fields (`firstname`, `creditcard`, and `ssn`) as searchable for EDM classification.
 (You can copy our example and modify it for your use.)